carltheperson/carltheperson-com/content/working-efficiently.md

 Especially when encountering dilemmas, we tend to be overly opimistic in our ability to predict the future.
 This causes us to take shortcuts in the form of hasty descions, avoiding the trouble of getting more clarity.
 But facing a hard dilemma now, is much better than later on, when it inevitably will come into question again.

+Shortcuts aren't just limited to dilemmas.
+Anoying tasks, descions, messages etc. can all be tempting to avoid dealing with.
+Pushing these off almost always comes with uncomfortableconsequense in the future, which could have been avoided if dealt with upfront.

 ---

 Bob calls the designer to ask how the button should work/look for already retired pigeons.
 He learns that pigeons *can* be un-retired, and the designer sends over some new designs for him to implement.